tsackton/taelgar/People/Chardonians/Albus.md

 A Chardonian bookseller who lives and works in [[Darba]].
 Well connected to the local academic community.
 %%^Date:1748-08-05%%
-In August 1748, came to the attention of [[The Dunmar Fellowship]] when he purchased the Lyrics of a New Age (a book of elvish poetry by Nelawe) from Delwath, and passed along rumors of Servius.
+In August 1748, came to the attention of [[Dunmar Fellowship]] when he purchased the Lyrics of a New Age (a book of elvish poetry by Nelawe) from Delwath, and passed along rumors of Servius.
 %%^End%%